Yves Baraye

-Bertrand Yves Baraye (born 21 June 1992) is a Senegalese footballer who plays as an attacking midfielder, most recently for Serbian SuperLiga club Vojvodina.
+Bertrand Yves Baraye (born 21 June 1992) is a Senegalese professional footballer who plays as a winger for Italian Serie D club Desenzano.

 Career

-Baraye started his career at Marseille, and then moved onto Udinese.
-He never made an appearance for the first team, as he was moved out to Lumezzane in 2011.
+Baraye started his career at Marseille and then moved on to Udinese.
+He never appeared for the first team, as he was moved out to Lumezzane in 2011.
 In 2013, Chievo bought him outright for €100,000 from Lumezzane, only to send him out to Juve Stabia in a co-ownership deal for €500,000 (exchanged with 50% registration rights of Luca Martinelli for an undisclosed fee) In January 2014 Chievo bought back Baraye for an undisclosed fee, with Martinelli moved to opposite direction for an undisclosed fee; Juve Stabia also signed Vincenzo Carrotta for €400,000 in the same window.

 In summer 2014 Baraye moved to Torres in a temporary deal.
 In 2015, Chievo released him and he signed for the newly reformed Parma.

 On 31 January 2019, he joined Padova on loan with an option to buy.

 On 2 September 2019, he joined Portuguese club Gil Vicente on loan.

-On 12 June 2022 Baraye signed a two year deal with Vojvodina.
+On 12 June 2022, Baraye signed a two-year deal with Vojvodina.

+On 23 August 2023, Baraye signed for recently-relegated to Liga Portugal 2 side Marítimo.